 The trouble is, I get cravings.
 I start remembering the spicy, creamy red beans of my childhood and I want some–right now.
 But red beans is not a spur-of-the-moment, impulse kind of dish.
 You have to plan for red beans, putting them on to soak the night before and then cooking them the next day for no real set amount of time, just as long as it takes until they start to break down into a creamy goodness.
 It’s not fast food, nor should it be.
 Except when you’ve got a craving.

-For something out of a can, they’re pretty damned good.
+For something out of a can, Blue Runner beans are pretty damned good.
 I used to be able to buy them here in Jackson, and then suddenly I couldn’t.
 When I went home for visits, I would often bring cases of them back to Jackson with me, but my supply always seemed to run out too quickly.
 So in the absence of Blue Runners, I started thinking about making my own fast-food red beans using regular canned beans, and after a couple of attempts, I think I’ve finally gotten it right.

 Before you do this at home, there is something very important (and kind of scary) that you need to know about canned red beans: Many–or even most–brands add sugar to their kidney beans, making them unfit for this recipe.
 The first time I made this, I used the light red kidney beans I had in my pantry, and I couldn’t stand the sweet taste they lent to the dish.
 So I went in search of unsweetened red beans and had a harder time finding them than you would think.
 Both the store-brand (Kroger) and the national brand (Bush’s Best) contained sugar and dextrose.